Naturalization attorney — N-400 citizenship application and USCIS interview preparation — Parandian Law

 To qualify for naturalization a permanent resident must generally meet the following requirements: five years of continuous residence as a lawful permanent resident (three years if married to and living with a U.S. citizen), physical presence for at least half of the required period, continuous residence in the state or district where the application is filed for at least three months, good moral character, basic English proficiency, and knowledge of U.S. history and civics.

 The naturalization process begins with filing Form N-400 with USCIS.
-After filing USCIS schedules a biometrics appointment and then a naturalization interview where the applicant is tested on English and civics and the N-400 application is reviewed.
-If approved the applicant takes the Oath of Allegiance at a naturalization ceremony, either on the same day or at a subsequent ceremony.
+After filing, USCIS schedules a biometrics appointment.
+Following that, a naturalization interview occurs where the applicant is tested on English and civics, and the N-400 application is reviewed.
+If approved, the applicant takes the Oath of Allegiance at a naturalization ceremony, either on the same day or at a subsequent ceremony.

-Representation at combined naturalization and removal of conditions interviews, where USCIS adjudicates both the I-751 petition and the N-400 application at the same appointment.
+Representation at combined naturalization and removal of conditions interviews.
+In these cases, USCIS adjudicates both the I-751 petition and the N-400 application at the same appointment.
 These interviews require preparation for both matters simultaneously.

 Complex naturalization matters

-Representation in naturalization cases involving prior arrests, criminal history, tax issues, extended absences, or other good moral character concerns — including assessment of whether these issues bar naturalization or can be addressed.
+Representation in naturalization cases involving prior arrests, criminal history, tax issues, extended absences, or other good moral character concerns.
+This includes assessment of whether these issues bar naturalization or can be addressed.

 Eligibility review